serebit/wraith-master/README.md

 Designed for feature parity with the official Windows-only Cooler Master application, Wraith Master supports all modes and settings that the Wraith Prism is capable of handling.
 Only one feature remains to be implemented (fan mirage color frequencies).

-## Download
+## Installing

 There are precompiled binaries available for each release [here](https://gitlab.com/serebit/wraith-master/-/releases).
+Some Linux distributions have alternate installation methods, which are detailed below.

+#### Arch/Derivatives
-If you're on Arch Linux or one of its derivatives, you can also install both frontends from the AUR, under `wraith-master-cli` for the CLI frontend and `wraith-master-gtk` for the GTK frontend.
+If you're on Arch Linux or one of its derivatives, you can install both frontends [from the AUR](https://aur.archlinux.org/packages/?K=wraith%2Dmaster), under `wraith-master-cli` for the CLI frontend and `wraith-master-gtk` for the GTK frontend.

+#### Solus
+Solus has both frontends in the official repository.
+They can be installed either by running `sudo eopkg it wraith-master` in the terminal, or searching for the package in the Software Center.

 ## Building from Source